RandomUser3201/Final-Year-Project/README.md

-# 3D Prison Game
+# Heart Rate-Driven Gameplay in a 3D Stealth Game: Exploring Dynamic Difficulty Mechanisms

-This project is a stealth-based 3D prison game that challenges player to navigate to the goal while avoiding the Enemy.
-The AI uses sound-based mechanics, enabling NPCs to hear, patrol, and chase the player based on auditory cues.
+The artefact is a stealth-based 3D game that challenges player to navigate to the goal while avoiding the Enemy.
+The Enemy AI uses sound-based mechanics, enabling it to hear, patrol, and chase the player based on auditory cues and heart rate value.

 ## Summary:

 Due to a combination of overestimating my abilities, underestimating the complexity of certain tasks and inadequate project management, I was unable to implement all the planned features within the given timeframe.
 These features relate to multiple NPCs, player animations and assets, and better camera control.
+However, managing

 ### Implemented:
 - A Pathfinding*: Ensures efficient and dynamic movement for NPCs.